unicode-org/message-format-wg/exploration/bidi-usability.md

 The end of an isolated sequence is U+2069 POP DIRECTIONAL ISOLATE (PDI).

-The characters inside an isolated sequence have the initial string direction corresponding to the starting control ( left-to-right for `LRI`, right-to-left for `RLI`, or <a href="https://www.w3.org/TR/i18n-glossary#auto-direction">auto</a> for `FSI`).
+The characters inside an isolated sequence have the initial string direction corresponding to the starting character ( left-to-right for `LRI`, right-to-left for `RLI`, or <a href="https://www.w3.org/TR/i18n-glossary#auto-direction">auto</a> for `FSI`).
-The isolated sequence is **isolated** from surrounding text: it is processed using the Unicode Bidirectional Algorithm (UBA) separately from the rest of the string and the surrounding text treats the sequence as-if it were a single neutral character.
+They are called "isolates" because the enclosed text is **isolated** from surrounding text while being processed using the Unicode Bidirectional Algorithm (UBA).
+The surrounding text treats the sequence as-if it were a single neutral character, while the interior sequence is processed using the base direction specified by the isolate starting character.

 > [!NOTE]
 > One of the side-effects of using `{`/`}` and `{{`/`}}` to delimit _expressions_